 - 150% for trip interruption coverage

 All plans from the company come with 24/7 travel assistance all over the world.
-It’s particularly helpful in cases when you’re in a different time zone and lose your wallet or need emergency medical help.
+It’s beneficial when you’re in a different time zone and lose your wallet or need emergency medical help.

 While you’re in South America, you can easily file a claim on the company’s online portal and view your plan’s details.
 You can also read safety tips for traveling from industry experts on Berkshire Hathaway’s website.

 More importantly, Berkshire Hathaway Travel Protection is known for paying claims five times more quickly than other companies.
 Most travelers have positive experiences with the company.
 Thus, if you’re looking for the best travel insurance for South America, you might want to get a free quote.